Ireland Places to see South of Dublin

 Ireland’s Celtic Coast

-This area of Ireland has much to offer and many hidden gems that tourists may have missed in previous visits.
-From stunning natural scenery, to wild camping, ancient megaliths and literally 5000 years worth of history it is a part of Ireland that needs to be discovered.
+This area is one of the easiest places to see in Ireland due to its proximity to Dublin.
+The Celtic Coast has much to offer and many hidden gems that tourists may have missed in previous visits.
+From stunning natural scenery to wild camping, ancient megaliths and literally 5000 years worth of history it is a part of Ireland that needs to be discovered.

 From Pamela at TravellikeaChieff